 Texas Two Step is also an in-state rolling jackpot-style game similar to Lotto Texas but on a smaller scale, with jackpots starting at \$200,000.
 Texas Two Step has a very loyal player base and experiences consistent sales at lower-level jackpots.
 Like other jackpot games, as the jackpot climbs, sales increase.
-Texas Two Step produces the most jackpot winners in Texas each year with FY 2019 boasting 37 winning jackpot tickets sold.
-FY 2019 produced five Texas Two Step jackpots advertised at \$1 million dollars or more.
-These large jackpots resulted in Texas Two Step realizing a \$3.8 million sales increase over FY 2018.
+Texas Two Step produces the most jackpot winners in Texas each year with FY 2020 boasting 39 winning jackpot tickets sold.
+Smaller jackpots in FY 2020 resulted in Texas Two Step realizing a \$1.6 million sales decrease compared to FY 2019.
 Research was conducted in FY 2017 to determine if current, loyal Texas Two Step players had any interest in a game modification.
 The research showed that any changes to the basic play structure (bonus ball matrix) were not favorably received.
-During FY 2020, the agency will consider a new add-on feature, Double Play, that will have the potential to increase sales without changing the play of the base game.
-If approved, the feature will most likely launch in FY 2021.
+The agency was considering the add-on feature, Double Play; however, due to COVID-19 and the delayed launch of this feature on the multijurisdictional games until August 2021, agency staff has placed this initiative on hold until its sales levels can be determined.

-DRAW GAME OVERVIEW SUMMARY OF TLC DRAW GAME PORTFOLIO
+DRAW GAME OVERVIEW

+SUMMARY OF TLC DRAW GAME PORTFOLIO

-Cash Five
+Cash Five®

 Cash Five is the agency's five-digit daily game.
 Cash Five was originally introduced in 1995 and was first modified in 2002.
 As a mature game, it experienced sales declines as other new game introductions and national draw game initiatives took precedence over Cash Five changes based on their revenue potential.
 The agency researched several game modification options during FY 2016 to gauge player and retailer interest.
 The research demonstrated limited potential for a game replacement.
-Additional related research was conducted in FY 2017 on potential Cash Five and Texas Two Step game replacement options.
+Additional research was conducted in FY 2017 on potential Cash Five and Texas Two Step game replacement options.
 Results of the research showed Cash Five players were in favor of minor game enhancements.
-On September 23, 2018, at the beginning of FY 2019, a modified version of the Cash Five game launched with new, appealing features.
-The revised game features a new matrix, guaranteed prize tiers, including a guaranteed top prize of \$25,000, and a free Cash Five Quick Pick ticket as a prize for matching two numbers.
-Players have responded well to the new game with Cash Five experiencing over a \$3.8 million sales increase in FY 2019 compared to FY 2018.
+On September 23, 2018, at the beginning of FY 2019, a modified version of the Cash Five game launched with new, appealing features consisting of a new matrix, guaranteed prize tiers, including a guaranteed top prize of \$25,000, and a free Cash Five Quick Pick ticket as a prize for matching two numbers.
+Cash Five produced 168 top prize winners in FY 2020 with 23 of those winning tickets being from free Quick Pick ticket prizes.
+Cash Five continues to experience sales increases since the revised game launched in 2018.